lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-05-why-are-some-better-at-math-than-others.md

 This attitude somehow is passed down through generations.

-Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries in the TIMMS
+Singapore, South Korea, China, Hong Kong and Japan are the top five ranked countries in the TIMSS
 (Trends in International Mathematics and Science Study) survey we referred to earlier.